This page may contain affiliate links. Learn More.

 My daughter and I were working on recipes using what’s in season in Oklahoma and I came up with this cauliflower butternut squash soup.
-It’s a great idea for a meatless meal, or you can add meat if that’s what you prefer.
+For more soup recipe ideas to inspire you, check this out.

 I LOVE butternut squash.
 It’s one of my favorite foods.
 I love growing my own too.
 Homegrown squash is more flavorful because you can leave it on the vine until it’s perfectly ripe.
 I also love that butternut and other winter squashes can be stored for months with no special preparations and no refrigeration needed.